ESA simulation of humankind's expansion across the stars

 The Great Filter theory was first proposed in the late 1990s by Robin Hanson, an economist at George Mason University.

 It seems to me that the study misses the point.
 If the Great Filter theory is the explanation for the lack of intelligent life, then the only thing that you can say about the event is it cannot be forseen (unlike the cited dangers above).
-That suggests a physical event, say a planet splitting explosion caused by research into FTL travel.

 Last week, the University of St. Andrews in the UK announced a new research hub that will bring together an international team of experts to help prepare humanity for alien contact.
 The SETI Post-Detection Hub will develop a framework for "impact assessments, protocols, procedures and treaties designed to allow humanity to respond responsibly" should we detect intelligent life from beyond our planet.

-Gravitational wave detectors could spot alien warp drives
+could spot alien warp drives

 Gravitational waves are ripples in space-time formed when a massive object moves around, so if there are extraterrestrials driving gigantic spacecraft around our galaxy, the Laser Interferometer Gravitational-Wave Observatory (LIGO) in the US could potentially detect them.